Born in Sao Paulo, Brazil.

 Jennifer Cabral holds a BFA from School of Fine Arts, Escola Guignard in Photography, and a BFA in Social Communications from Pontific Catholical University of Minas Gerais.
-She relocated to the U.S. in the following year, and attended the Continuing Education Program at The School of Visual Arts in New York.
-She has been an independent photographer in Central New Jersey for more than fifteen years.
+She relocated to the U.S. in 2001 to attend the Continuing Education Program at The School of Visual Arts in New York.
+She has been an independent photographer in Central New Jersey for over 15 years.

 A member of National Press Photographer Association, she started working as a freelance photographer for newspapers in Central New Jersey in 2002.
 And for 4 years, her printing techniques were used to reproduce negatives from The New York Times' archives in the darkroom, as well as digitized images for Conde Nast publications such as Vanity Fair and Vogue using fine-art digital printing.

 Since 2010, she holds a permanent position at Princeton University as a Library Collection Photographer for the Rare books and Special Collections division creating imagery for their Digital Library Initiative.

-She is currently pursuing a Masters of Information degree at Rutgers School of Communication.
+She is currently pursuing a MFA in Information at Rutgers University - School of Communication.